 Training duration1 day

 Course Part NumberEMBD-INTROZARCH

-Who Should Attend?Hardware and firmware engineers who are interested in implementing a system on a chip using the Zynq All Programmable SoC.
+Who Should Attend?Hardware and firmware engineers who are interested in implementing a system on a chip using the Zynq All Programmable SoC and programmable logic.

 - FPGA design experience

 - Completion of the Essentials of FPGA Design course or equivalent knowledge of Xilinx ISE® software implementation tools

 - Basic understanding of microprocessors